6 Great Gift Ideas for Father’s Day

 Is your dad the kind that insists not to get him a father’s day gift?
 They like to make it difficult sometimes!
 Obviously, you’re going to get them a present either way.
 If your dad hasn’t given you any hints or ideas for father’s day don’t worry.
 Here are six great gift ideas for difficult dads.

 Sometimes the best idea for father’s day is with a simple or practical gift.
-Many people appreciate the type of gift they can use, such as vouchers for shopping or gift certificates.
-For example, these fruit and vegetable gift certificates can be redeemed for fresh fruit gifts and more.
+Many people appreciate the type of gift they can use, such as vouchers for shopping or gift cards.
 These are handy and versatile and give the recipient the option to choose what they want themselves.
 There are a variety of brands available.

 How do you make any basic gift special?
 Get in personalized!
 You can start with socks or something small.
 Put photos on things.
 You can have your photo put on anything these days, whether it’s a throw pillow or a sunshade for your car.
 For as little as $25 you can design your own sunshade by choosing a print or adding a photo online.
 Add logos, his name, his team, whatever you want to make it reflect his style.